 7. Kyushu University

 Kyushu University has more than 18,600 students and more than 1,400 staff.
 12% of the student population comes from countries outside Japan.
 There are approximately 29% female students and 71% male students.
 It is a public university located in Fukuoka and known as one of Japan’s National Seven Universities.
 It was founded in 1903 with the aim to provide the highest levels of education, research, and medical activities.
 It ranked 351st to 400th in The World University Rankings.

 8. Hokkaido University

-Hokkaido University has 34 faculties with the strongest research fields in chemistry, earth and ocean sciences and material sciences.
-Other faculties include law, medicine and economics and business administration.
+Hokkaido University has 34 faculties with the strongest research fields in chemistry, earth and ocean sciences, and material sciences.
+Other faculties include law, medicine, economics, and business administration.
 Hokkaido University is one of Japan’s National Seven Universities.
 It was founded in 1876 and was included in 2015 on Reuters as one of the world’s top 100 universities that are most innovative.
 It ranked 401st to 500th in The World University Rankings.